First ‘one in, one out’ migration flight takes off without migrants

 The first flight carrying Channel migrants back to France under Sir Keir Starmer’s “one in, one out” deal has not taken place as planned, according to reports.

-The Times and Telegraph reported that a small group of migrants were removed from a Monday Air France flight due to travel from Heathrow to Paris after a legal challenge.
+A small group of migrants were reportedly removed from a Monday Air France flight due to travel from Heathrow to Paris after a legal challenge.

 The passenger flight went ahead without any migrants on board, according to The Times, and is one of several throughout the week on which the Home Office has booked seats for migrants.